Minsheng-pixel/angular_book_seller/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.

-The Application is deplote on Heroku: https://jeremy-book-seller-ui.herokuapp.com/
+The Application is deployed on Heroku: https://jeremy-book-seller-ui.herokuapp.com/